MJoergen/nexys4ddr/dyoc/Episodes/ep24_-_Keyboard/README.md

 machine that after the 11 bits it will check the Start and Stop bits.
 If they are not correct, it will check after every bit, and wait for the correct values of the Start and Stop bits.

+## Memory map
+The last keyboard event can be read from the address 7FFE.
+Additionally, an interrupt is generated after each keyboard event.
+There is no buffering in the FPGA, and therefore the keyboard interrupt must be serviced reasonably.
+Especially since the keyboard may generate several events back-to-back.

+## Interrupt map
+The keyboard is connected to bit 1 of the Interrupt Controller.

 ## Debug output
 For now, we'll just display the current value of shift register on the VGA overlay.